• twitter-icon

 • Whether the goods belong to before or after the implementation of GST

 It must be noted that above we mentioned that the transfer or disposal made by or under the directions of the person carrying on the business.
-Any of the loss or damage occurs through theft, fire, accident and natural calamity will not be considered supply and GST will not be levied on such assets.
+Any loss or damage that occurs through theft, fire, accident or natural calamity will not be considered supply and GST will not be levied on such assets.

 Schedule 1 of the CGST ACT Para 1: Activities To Be Treated As Supply Even If Made Without Consideration